sbirkley/DietPlanProjectV2/README.md

 ** (Also note that I do not recommend this kind of diet-- I kept it simple for the purposes of this project.
 If I were to expand upon this in the future I would add more whole food options and would use the brand's pre-packaged items in addition to certain outside foods the user can freely eat that would be outlined in some kind of list.) **

+ Font used is "Big" by Glenn Chappell, 4/93.

 --- *** --- My 3 chosen features: --- *** ---